ShiLab-Bioinformatics/ShiLab-Bioinformatics.github.io/Microbiology-tools-and-DB/README.md

 ```
 ssh username@m3-login3.massive.org.au
 ```
 If you use a Windows 10 or Windows 11 computer, the ```SSH``` command should have been inbuilt in Windows.
-This command is also inbuilt in macOS and virtually all Linux distrubutions.
+This command is also inbuilt in macOS and virtually all Linux distributions.

 6.Use a software tool or a database
 -----------------------------